Boulangerie/starflow/README.md

 };
 ```

-Instead of directly returning the services map, we wrap it into a function which accepts parameters.
+Instead of directly returning the executables map, we wrap it into a function which accepts parameters.
 Like this, when we will require the echo API, we will be able to configure it.

 As you can see, we have changed the way to map our services.
 Let's update `echo/echo.js`: